Leave the Heavy Lifting and Red-Tape to Us

 It's always important to be checked by a medical professional following a car accident, but if you experience any of these symptoms, it is very important to seek medical assistance for diagnosis and treatment of your condition.

 For many people, whiplash presents as mild muscle strain and will heal with proper care within a matter of days.
-But some car accident victims develop chronic pain because of whiplash and other serious injuries.
+But some car accident victims develop chronic pain because of whiplash and other serious injuries, particularly long-term neck pain or mild brain injuries.
 In more severe cases, you may need prescription medications and physical therapy to return to good health.

 Inexperienced and often distracted teenage drivers pose a greater accident risk than any other age category of driver.
 Many teens simply cannot avoid the temptation of their cell phone, texting, and other distractions while driving.
-In fact, for teenagers aged 16-19, car accidents are the leading cause of death.
-Bethesda, Maryland auto-accident attorney Stuart Plotnick helps families seek the compensation they need when they have been injured in an accident.
+In fact, for teenagers ages 16-19, car accidents are the leading cause of death.
+Rockville, Maryland auto accident attorney Stuart Plotnick helps families seek the compensation they need when they have been injured in an accident.

 Hazardous Behaviors of Inexperienced Drivers